GSA/digitalgov.gov/content/post/2014-10-24-use-metrics-to-drive-success.md

 date: 2014-10-24 9:01:48 -0400
 title: 'Use Metrics to Drive Success'
 summary: 'Would federal employees work on tasks outside their agency in order to support DigitalGov?
-That’sthe question we wanted to answer as we created the Open Opportunities program.
+That’s the question we wanted to answer as we created the Open Opportunities program.
 We had a built-in test case.
 When the Digital Government Strategy was released in May 2013, agencies were tasked with building APIs, launching mobile products, establishing digital'
 authors: [lnelson]
 categories:
   - Metrics